futtta/ao_critcss_aas/readme.txt

 See [https://criticalcss.com/general/terms-of-service/](https://criticalcss.com/general/terms-of-service/?aff=1).

-= Why isn't the critical CSS visible immediately =
+= Why isn't the critical CSS visible immediately? =

 First and foremost you (should) have a page cache, so requests don't end up in WordPress, Autopitmize and the power-up until a page is not in cache.
 At that point the power-up will add the page to a queue for critical CSS extraction and return the page with default critical CSS (if available).
 After the job has been executed by criticalcss.com the critical CSS is turned into a rule and it will be used for the next matching request (again for a page not in page cache).